gvwilson/sensibleadventures/nardica/nardica.md

 Later,
 sitting cross-legged on her bed,
 Iffy set the square piece of tech that the Reclamation officer had given her on the mattress.
-*Ignacio,* she told herself.
+*Ignacio,* she reminded herself.
 His name had been Ignacio.
+And if he had been that important to her aunt, it didn't matter if he was a Zillion spy or anything else.
+Jaw set,
-She pulled out her tools and went to work.
+she went to work.

 Fifteen minutes later she sat back, defeated.
 There was a faint line in the bottom of the piece of tech that she just *knew* was an access panel,